Magic-wei/easy_plot/README.md

 - `image_path`: choose the path to save your figure.
 The default setting is the current folder.
 - `global_path_file` and `state_name`: the path to search certain groups of files.

-And it is worth noting that you can set the color of your figure specified as an RGB triplet in Matlab.
-You can see `how to choose color` below for more recommendation to choose color.
+And it is worth noting that you can specify the color of your figure as an RGB triplet in Matlab.
+See `how to choose color` below for more recommendation to choose harmonious color.

 ```matlab
 % plot color setting